 Because polycarbonate is so flexible, it is also easily scratched.
 New lens coatings and hardeners have significantly improved polycarbonate's durability, but choosing a polycarbonate lens still requires an informed consumer.
 Quality lens treatments match the refractive index of the lens material and allow light to pass through the coating at the same speed as the lens.
 If light passes through the lens coating and the lens at two different speeds, vision will be blurred.

-Every lens we offer is manufactured to improve vision.
-Our patients are never at risk of getting stuck with substandard lenses or coatings.
+patients are never at risk of getting stuck with substandard lenses or coatings.
 We look forward to discuss your lens options with you.

 Sports Specific Eyewear - Sunglasses